Apple, Google, and Microsoft are failing U.S. students during the COVID-19 crisis

 Apple, Google (Alphabet), and Microsoft.

 Together, they could buy every vulnerable student in America a $1,000 laptop.
 Actually, they could buy every vulnerable student 40 laptops, or every K-12 student eight laptops, or every single American a laptop and then some.
-(If you want to be nasal about Apple’s $100 billion floating debt, feel free to round down these figures by a quarter, but you could have just as much fun with this fuzzy math by pricing out $250 Chromebooks instead of $1,000 Macbook Airs.)
+(If you want to nitpick about Apple’s $100 billion floating debt, feel free to round down these figures by a quarter, but you could have just as much fun with this fuzzy math by pricing out $250 Chromebooks instead of $1,000 Macbook Airs.)

 At the bare minimum, each company could chip in $3.3 billion dollars to outfit the 10 million low-income students with a laptop or a tablet with a keyboard.
 Better still, these devices would be bundled with free LTE internet access.